Page Content

 Colon and rectal surgery 1.5 months

-Endoscopy and elective 1.5 months
+Endoscopy 1.5 months

 Pediatric surgery 1.5 months